-The geology here is rich in industrial minerals.
-Limestone, ironstone, fireclay and coal provided the ingredients to make iron and paved the way for an intense and very early industrial revolution to begin here.
+The geology here is very rich in industrial minerals.
+Limestone, ironstone, fireclay, coal and other industrial minerals provided the ingredients to make iron and paved the way for an intense and very early part of the so-called Industrial Revolution to begin here.

-The so-called father of the industrial revolution was born at Wren's Nest National Nature Reserve and the Black Country went on to become the world’s first large industrial area.
-The mining industry covered the land and turned it into a country ‘black by day and red by night’.
+Abraham Darby, the so-called 'father of the industrial revolution', was born at Wren's Nest National Nature Reserve.
+Through rich mineral wealth, the ingenuity of people like Abraham Darby and the freedom to experiment allowed the Black Country to become the world’s first large industrial area (sometimes referred to as the 'Workshop of the World').
+Intense industry covered the land, churned it over and covered it with noise and thick choking smoke and soot and turned it into a country ‘black by day and red by night’.

 It is no surprise that many aspects of engineering and geological science began here amidst all this activity and experimentation.
-The intense demand for minerals drove new developments including the world’s first effective steam mines pumping engine (the Newcomen Engine at Conygrea 1712).
+The intense demand for minerals drove new developments including the world’s first geological map of Dudley Castle Hill (Metallum martis 1665) the world's first effective steam mines pumping engine (the Newcomen Engine at Conygrea 1712).

 Come and explore past worlds in the Black Country.